-The development of these multiple economic scenarios is inherently uncertain, highly complex, and requires significant judgement.
-The global pandemic has increased the uncertainty of the conditioning assumptions used to develop the base case and, to account for this, the Group have recognised an adjustment to their multiple economic scenarios model to account for the significant downside uncertainties.
+Adjustments are made to models to address known model limitations and data limitations, and emerging or non-modelled risks.
+Further the global pandemic has increased the uncertainty of future events used to develop the base case and, to address the limitations in the conditioning assumptions used in the multiple economic scenarios model, the Group have recognised an adjustment to their multiple economic scenarios model to account for the significant downside uncertainty.